-- The annual Year 7 Project Based Learning (PBL) initiative, where students work collaboratively to solve a driving question and present their final product to their peers, teachers, parents, and members of the community. - Whole year groups come together for meetings and projects, showcase experiments at the Lucas Heights Science Fair, listen to guest speakers at the Wellbeing Festival. - regular classroom activities to allow for improved collaboration. - homework club after school on Wednesday afternoons called the "Rosella Network" where tutors from various Universities, past students and teachers work with students each week on additional study, assistance with their classroom and homework, or help with an upcoming assignment or exam.
+- The annual Year 7 Project Based Learning (PBL) initiative, where students work collaboratively to solve a driving question and present their final product to their peers, teachers, parents, and members of the community. - Whole year groups come together for meetings and projects, showcase experiments at the Lucas Heights Science Fair, listen to guest speakers at the Wellbeing Festival. - Regular classroom activities to allow for improved collaboration.